tardate/LittleArduinoProjects/BoldportClub/tap/README.md

 The PCB is well up to Boldport standards.
 Altough this can create some assembly confusion - you must pay close attention to which side of the board the parts are inserted.
 It looks just as good both ways.

 Electrically, touch pads A, B and C are connected to an NPN transistor pair in a Darlington configuration.
 I've covered the operation of this kind of switch in [LEAP#130 DarlingtonTouchSwitch](../Electronics101/DarlingtonTouchSwitch).

-All manner of outputs are provided: for each touchpad there is Q/Q1¯ - the logic-level output and it's completement, as well as S/S¯ which are logically idelntical, but able to sink a much greater current.
+All manner of outputs are provided.
+For each touchpad there are four:

+* `Q`/`Q1¯` - the logic-level output and it's complement
+* `S`/`S¯` which are logically idelntical, but an open-collector configuration able to sink greater current

 ### Behaviour